magento/directive-parser/README.md

 The primary goals of this project are:

-* Parse all JavaScript comments within a source file, and return an AST with every comment that conforms to the Magento Directive syntax
+* Parse all JavaScript comments within a source file, and return descriptors for every comment that conforms to the Magento Directive syntax
 * Run significantly faster than a parser that parses the entire ECMAScript grammar
+* Provide actionable warnings/errors with location info

 ## Install